hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/23- Terraform Functions.md

-lookup: Looks up a value in a map using a key
+`lookup`: Looks up a value in a map using a key